Student Warning: nicotine addiction

 It's why the nicotine addict reaches for nicotine instead of a jack when their tire goes flat.
 They are forced to service their addiction first.
 It's why the addicted student often finds themselves thinking about using nicotine instead of the correct answer during stressful tests.

-When you see a friend or fellow student smoking, vaping, dipping or chewing, you are likely looking at a "real" drug addict in every sense.
+When you see a friend or fellow student juuling, smoking, vaping, dipping or chewing, you are likely looking at a "real" drug addict in every sense.
 It's likely that they have very little understanding of their brain wanting disorder and why they continue to use.

 Visit WhyQuit.com to learn more about nicotine addiction, to watch nicotine addicts as they navigate early withdrawal, or to read tragic stories of addicts who died young, such as Sean, Noni, Bryan, Deb and Quintin.

-Share this article with smoking friends & loved ones
+Share this article with loved ones

-Learn More About Smart Turkey Quitting
+Discover Smart Turkey Quitting

 - WhyQuit.com - WhyQuit is the Internet's oldest forum devoted to the art, science and psychology of cold turkey quitting, the stop smoking method used by the vast majority of all successful long-term ex-smokers.
-Left to right, WhyQuit is organized under three headings: (1) Motivation, (2) Education and (3) Support.

-- Nicotine Addiction 101 - WhyQuit's guide to understanding nicotine dependency.
+- Nicotine Addiction 101 - WhyQuit's basic guide to understanding nicotine dependency.

-- Nicotine Cessation Topic Index - An alphabetical subject matter index to hundreds of nicotine cessation support group discussions, article and videos.
+- Nicotine Cessation Topic Index - An alphabetical subject matter index to more than a thousand nicotine cessation articles, videos and support group discussions.